codingforeternity/datascience/Multiple-Comparisons.md

+#### Think about multiple comparisons wrt NNs (email, 2/6/17)
+* In a typical MC problem you need to identify the number of independent variables.
+So then how do u count this number for a NN?
+The number of neural units is an upperbound.
+But does the complexity of a unit matter?
+What if there are different kinds of units?
+Can a correlation matrix of the inputs be "backed out" from the R^2 and the hidden unit interractions?
+Eg correlations in firing weights.
+* Can dropout be optimized or pretrained by not allowing specific units to fire together?
+By studying the pattern of which inputs tend to get correlations via the GD process.
+Recall that pretraining an RBM puts you in completely different feature/weight/function space than supervised fitting w/out pretraining.
+Perhaps dropout can be tailored to explore different regions of function space by penalizing already explored regions in the loss function--eg penalize overfits.
+* All of this falls under the umbrella of understanding what NNs are doing, how they are behaving and why.
+* Should pretraining be done with gradually growing hidden layers so that macro feature structure is learned first?

 [Why We (Usually) Don't Have to Worry About Multiple Comparisons, Gelman](http://www.stat.columbia.edu/~gelman/research/published/multiple2f.pdf) (10/27/16)
 * "The Bonferroni correction directly targets the Type 1 error problem, but it does so at the expense of Type 2 error.
 By changing the p value needed to reject the null (or equivalently